nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Extensions
 - **3a.
 Invalid Condition**:
-    - 3a.1: If Fred enters a medical condition that doesn't exist in the system, CareLink displays an error message and prompts Fred to re-enter the condition.
+    - 3a.1: CareLink displays an error message and prompts Fred to re-enter the condition.
     - Use case resumes from step 3.

 - **4a.
 No Data Found for Condition**:
-    - 4a.1: If no patient data exists for the specified condition, CareLink informs Fred that no records were found.
+    - 4a.1: CareLink informs Fred that no records were found.
     - Use case ends.

 **Use Case 7: Filter Data by Patients**